ComposableFi/composable/code/integration-tests/runtime-tests/README.md

 # Runtime Tests
+Tests for runtime.
+## Prerequisites

+In order to run the tests, centauri and osmosis binaries should be available on ~/go/ folder and should be executable.
-Currently, it only has multihop tests.
-In order to run these on runtime-tests folder:
+To run tests, on runtime-tests folder:

 ``npm install``